Permits and fees

 - Bicycle Decal - Bicycles used on campus must display a valid University bicycle permit and must be registered each year with the Parking and Transportation Services Department.
 Bicycle permits are complimentary, and bicycle lockers are available for rent.
 Please contact the Parking and Transportation Services Department to determine bike locker availability.
 Bike racks are provided throughout campus to ensure proper parking, as bicycles may not be parked (except in racks) on the sidewalks, in pedestrian access routes to buildings or inside buildings.
 Bicycles parked in buildings and deemed to be in violation of fire and/or safety codes will be impounded at the owner's expense.
 Bicycles may not be chained to any object other than a designated bicycle rack.
 Bicycles not displaying a University bicycle permit are subject to citations.

-- Circus Circus Permit - This free permit is available in limited quantities and is valid in the Circus Circus Garages on the two top floors of the West Tower Circus Circus Garage ONLY at the corner of West 6th Street and North Sierra Street.
-If you need to park anywhere on the UNR campus, including during evenings, you must purchase a parking permit from the Parking and Transportation Services Department.
+- Circus Circus Permit - This free permit is available in limited quantities and is valid on the two top floors of the West Tower Circus Circus Garage ONLY at the corner of West 6th Street and North Sierra Street.
+If you need to park anywhere on the UNR campus, including during evenings, you must purchase a temporary parking permit from the Parking and Transportation Services Department.
 Individuals may not have a Circus Circus permit and another vehicle parking permit at the same time.
 Parking exceptions during breaks do not apply to Circus Circus Permits.

-- Wolf Pass Annual Bus Pass - This services is operated by the Regional Transportation Commission (RTC).
+- U-Pass - This service is operated by the Regional Transportation Commission (RTC).
 Please visit their website for more information.

 - Metered Parking - Metered Parking and Permit Dispensing Machine Areas are enforced Monday through Thursday from 7:30 a.m. to 8:00 p.m., and Fridays from 7:30 a.m. to 5:00 p.m.
 See our campus parking map for metered lot locations.
 Please note that parking at a non-functioning meter will result in a citation.